 The performance of Knorr was led by soups with the convenient instant soups singleserve format performing particularly well.
 Your Company expanded its instant soupofferings with exciting new flavors at magic price points.
 This supported by widespreadsampling ensured that the soup category has grown in relevance as a healthy in-betweenmeal option.
 The Knorr Meal Maker portfolio continued to be led by in-store sampling andactivations.
 The year also saw the launch of a new range of mixed spices under KnorrChef's Masala.

 Your Company continued its focus on improving the profitability of the Annapurnabusiness by driving efficiencies across the value chain.

 Your Company also scaled up its experiential marketing initiatives.
 Given the relevanceof market development it is critical that consumers sample your Company's products anddiscover the great taste and convenience that the products offer.
-As an important playerin the industry your Company continues to partner with the Regulator towards a morebalanced approach to foods regulations which takes care of the consumer's interest whilefostering innovation.
+Foods and Beveragesportfolio reached 1 in 12 Indians last year through sampling.

 The summary of performance of the subsidiary and joint venture companies is providedbelow: